Qakh (city): History

 The Qakh region of Azerbaijan has a long history dating back to ancient times.
-Archeological excavations suggest the area had been populated during Eneolithic, Bronze and early Iron Ages.
+Archaeological excavations suggest the area had been populated during Eneolithic, Bronze and early Iron Ages.
 What remains of these early inhabitants' activities indicates they engaged largely in sedentary cultivation, animal-breeding and art.
 According to historians, the territory of Qakh was a part of the Scythian Kingdom in the 7th century B.C.

 Initially this territory of modern Qakh was a province of Caucasian Albania.
-After that, the region was a separate kingdom of Kakheti within Georgian cultural and political influence.
+After that, the region was a separate kingdom of Kakheti within the Georgian cultural and political influence.
 During the medieval era what later became known as Saingilo was mostly controlled by the kingdom of Georgia and Shirvan.

 With the spread of Christianity throughout the region during the existence of Caucasian Albania, some Christian temples were built in the Qakh district.
-In the 8th century A.D., Qakh fell under Arab occupation.
+In the 8th century A.D., Qakh came under Umayyad Sovereignty.
 Starting from the 11th century first Oghuz Turks and later Qipchaq Turks inhabited the area, the region was incorporated into Great Seljuq Empire.
 Qakh was later a part of the Atabeg and Shirvanshah states.
 With invasion of Hulaguids in Azerbaijan in the 13th century, Mongolian nomadic tribes populated the region.
 In 1562, by the order of the Safavid Shah Tahmasp I, Elisu Sultanate was established in Qakh.
-In the 18th century, the Elisu Sultanate became so powerful that, the Ottoman Emperor conferred its ruler Ali Sultan Bey the highest title of Pasha recognizing him as the Beylerbey of Shaki.
+In the 18th century, the Elisu Sultanate became so powerful that, the Ottoman Emperor conferred its ruler —'Ali-Sultan— Bey, the highest title of Pasha, recognizing him as the Beylerbey of Shaki.

 In 1803, the sultanate of Elisu was annexed by the Russian Empire.
 The ruler of the sultanate, Daniyal, inspired the people to rise against Russian rule in 1844, due to a disagreement between him and the government of Russia.
-Sultan Daniyel was defeated near the village of İlisu and continued his struggle against Russians along with the leader of the national freedom movement, Imam Shamil.
+Sultan Daniyel was defeated near the village of İlisu and continued his struggle against Russians along with the leader of the national freedom movement — Imam Shamil.
 Russians burnt Elisu and divided the territory of the sultanate into mahals (territorial units) and annexed them to the Jar-Balaken daire (territorial unit) converting it into a colony of tsarist Russia.
 With proclamation of independence of the Azerbaijan Democratic Republic in May 1918, Qakh was retained within Azerbaijan.
 During the Soviet rule, Qakh was established as a raion of the Azerbaijan SSR in 1930.

-It was part of the Zakatala okrug of Tiflis Governorate between 1860 and 1917, the Transcaucasian Democratic Federative Republic between 1917 and 1918, and the Georgian Democratic Republic between 1918 and 1921 before passing to Azerbaijan in March 1922.
+It was part of the Zakatala okrug of Tiflis Governorate 1860–1917, the Transcaucasian Democratic Federative Republic 1917–1918, and the Georgian Democratic Republic 1918–1921 before passing to Azerbaijan in March 1922.